 The sponsoring club must have backup timing equipment available.
 This may include an additional functioning electronic timer.
 To back up the electronic timing equipment, three (3) hand-held watches should be available of such accuracy that each hand-held watch should not differ from the electronic timing by more than one second in ten minutes.
 The three (3) watches will be operated by separate individuals.
 The times measured by the hand-held watches will all be recorded and the correct time will be the average of the closest two (2) watches.
-In this event, the times taken by the electronic timing will be truncated to the accuracy of the stopwatches (e.g., and electronic time of 45.478 would be truncated to 45.47 if watches are accurate to 0.01 and to 45.4 if accurate to 0.1).
+In this event, the times taken by the electronic timing will be truncated to the accuracy of the stopwatches (e.g., and electronic time of 45.478 would be truncated to 0.1).